Wound Healing and Care

 If a wound is clean, a doctor will close it by stitching the edges together in two separate layers.
 The doctor will use dissolvable stitches to join the deeper layer of tissue under the skin.
 Then he or she will staple, tape, or stitch the skin over it.

 Sometimes doctors use dissolvable stitches or tape to join the upper layer of skin as well as the lower layer.
 Otherwise, the doctor will remove any surface stitches or staples after about 7 to 10 days.

 Doctors don't always close a wound right away, though.
-If there's a chance a wound is contaminated, they will leave it open to clean it out.
+If there's a chance a wound is contaminated, they will leave it open to clean it out (for example, with an animal bite).
 Closing a contaminated wound can trap bacteria inside and lead to infection.
 When they're sure there are no remaining bacteria or other contaminants, they will stitch or close the wound.

 Sometimes, doctors decide it's best not to sew up a wound at all.
 If someone has lost a lot of tissue (like after a serious accident), it's often helpful to leave the wound open to heal through natural scar formation.

 Your doctor will also ask about your tetanus vaccine status, to make sure you are up to date.